astrandb/weatherlink/README.md

 There are lots of combinations of station types and sensor types.
 Please report an issue here if you are missing something essential.

+This version will only display data from primary devices, such as Vantage Vue and Vantage Pro.
+It will not detect the presence of extra sensor suites or similar add-ons.
+This will be addressed in an upcoming release.
+No delivery time promised!

 Current version has limited error detection and recovery and will therefore log detailed error descriptions if unforeseen things happen.